Bubsy 3D: Reception

-On release
+Contemporaneous

 The game holds an aggregate score of 51% at GameRankings based on five reviews.
 Reviewers did praise the levels' vast size, with more reviewers highlighting the game's two-player mode.
 However, most reviews criticized the camera for being disorienting, the environments for their blandness, and Bubsy's voice.
 Most of all, journalists were critical of the game's tank controls, a control style they felt was more appropriate for other games, unlike the efficient timing required for a platform game.

 There were some positive reviews for Bubsy 3D.
 PSExtreme gave the game a 93% and an editorial "Gold X Award", comparing the game favorably to a Warner Bros. cartoon.
-Three reviewers in GameFan gave ratings of 80, 79, and 80 with E. Storm commenting that he found Bubsy 3D refreshing for its peculiarity, uniqueness, and addictiveness.
+Three reviewers in GameFan gave ratings of 80, 79, and 80 with E. Storm commenting that he found Bubsy 3D refreshing for its peculiarity, uniqueness, and addictive qualities.
 NowGamer credited Bubsy 3D with being the first genuinely 3D PlayStation game, and said that "younger players will be enthralled by its bright colours and simple gameplay, even if adults reach straight for the sick bucket."
 Martin of Absolute PlayStation felt that Bubsy's voice acting would appeal to younger players, and that the difficult game would attract challenge-seeking players.
 Brazilian magazine Ação Games was critical of the graphics and sound, but felt that the levels featured many fun gameplay and design elements.

 On the other hand, GameSpot was critical of almost every aspect of the game, especially the voice acting: "Thank god the programmers included an option to turn off the sound bites Bubsy spews during the game; after having to endure that lispy, grating voice two or three times, the player may be tempted to kill his or her television."
 Crispin Boyer stated in Electronic Gaming Monthly that he could have excused the "lackluster" visuals had the game played well, and later clarified it does not.
 N. Somniac of GamePro found the single-player mode repetitive, slow, and predictable, and concluded that while Bubsy fans ought to rent this game to see him in 3D, action fans might prefer Crash Bandicoot.
 Describing the controls, Mike Salmon of Ultra Game Players wrote that Bubsy 3D does not give what he described that a 3D platform game should — complete control over a character.
 Victor Lucas of The Electric Playground criticized both the visuals and the controls, explaining that "as disappointing as the visuals of Bubsy 3D are, it is the game's lack of speed and sloppy control that really make it a pain to play."
 Mark Skorupa of Gamezilla gave the game an overall score of 81, but similarly felt that the controls prevented the game from reaching its potential.
 He explains that "platform games require precise actions and split second decisions [and] Bubsy 3D's controls are very prohibitive to this type of gameplay."